kattlo/kattlo-cli/README.md

 - Topics
 - Schemas
 - ACLs
+- ksqlDB
+- Connect
-- Clusters
+- Cluster
 - and more soon . . .

 ## Kattlo helps with

 - maintain the configuration and avoid drifts
-- helps to known way a topic was removed
+- helps to known when a topic was removed
 - access the history of migrations
 - and more . . .